cambridgeltl/biocaster_2021/README.md

 improvements, including combining risk assessment with event semantics and assessing the risk of outbreaks with multi-granularity.
 We hope that these efforts will benefit the global public health community.

+> Please see https://www.youtube.com/watch?v=9a0zeovneiA for a demostration on how to use our BioCaster system.

  ## Repo Structure
 - `med_doc_cls`: source codes of relevance classification task.